If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 FAQs

 Between two and three months (4).
-But in the final five weeks of a female dust mite’s life, she can lay up to 100 eggs.
-So for every dust mite that dies, a few more dozen are born.
+However, they work fast.
+In the final five weeks of a female dust mite’s life, she can lay up to 100 eggs.
+This rapid reproduction cycle is why infestations are so difficult to clear.

 What Temperature Kills Dust Mites?